 The Way takes established but not always waymarked paths with ruined medieval castles, quiet glens, welcoming Highland villages, lonely hills, and tranquil lochs.
 Saint Columba spoke often of “thin places”, where the spiritual world is particularly close at hand – we hope that you find many such “thin places” along this beautiful route.

 NB: the beginning section from Iona to Ardura is wild and beautiful; however, if you would like a more straightforward and less cliff-hugging walk, then there is the St Conan’s Pilgrim Way which follows the road route from Iona to Ardura.
+There are a few difficult bits of terrain to navigate, and the map shows the general route but not a specific path.
+These difficult sections are marked on the Google Map – for clearer navigation, see St Conan’s website.
 This way finishes at Dalmally, where Columba’s disciple Conan lived, and where his well still heals.

 Traversing the whole width of Scotland